elehcimd/pynb/README.md

 All notebook parameter values that have no default value must be provided from the command line.
 E.g., parameter `b` in the example above.

+All command line options available from `nbapp` are also available with the class interface.

 ## License